Voyage Century Online: Gameplay

 Voyage Century Online is a third-person massively multiplayer online role-playing game (MMORPG).
 Character, ship and camera movements are fully controlled by a mouse, while skills can be controlled using a keyboard, through the skill shortcut bar.
 At the beginning of the game, players are asked to choose one of the five professions available, Royal Military Officer, Imperial Guardian, Caribbean Pirate, Treasure Hunter or Armed Businessman.
-Professions can be leveled, up to level 180, by gaining experience points from performing various tasks in the game, e.g. crafting, fighting animals, completing quests.
-Leveling profession is beneficial as new profession skills are unlocked with every new level.
+Professions can be leveled, up to level 180, by gaining experience points from performing various tasks in the game, e.g. crafting, fighting animals, and completing quests.
+Leveling a profession is beneficial as new professional skills are unlocked with every new level.
 Each profession has its own unique skill set and role it plays in the game.
 Professions can be changed at any point which gives players a rather varied gameplay.
 In addition to professions, there are four different weapons available, axe, sword, falchion and gun.
 Players are not required to choose any specific weapon, but certain professions will benefit from certain weapons, e.g. Treasure Hunter is specialized in using guns and will do more damage fighting with a gun.

 The game features many different systems of which the most noted ones are the skill system, exploration system, trading system, rank system, refining system and upgrading system.